QuadnucYard/radishom/src/metro.typ

   return pos
 }

+/// Get a suitable rotation of the transfer marker for the given station.
 #let get-transfer-marker-rot(metro, station-id, transfers) = {
   let angles = for line-id in transfers {
     let line = get-line-by-id(metro, line-id)